Strumenta/SmartReader/docfx_project/articles/quickstart.md

 It's important to be aware that the fields **Byline**, **Author**, and **PublicationDate** are found independently of each other.
 Consequently, there might be inconsistencies or unexpected data.
 For instance, **Byline** may be a string in the form "@Date by @Author", "@Author, @Date", or any other combination used by the publication.

 The **TimeToRead** calculation is based on research found in [Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST](http://iovs.arvojournals.org/article.aspx?articleid=2166061).
 It should be accurate if the article is written in one of the languages covered by the research, but it is an educated guess for other languages.
+If you can point to any scientific research for missing languages, please open an issue.

 The **FeaturedImage** property holds the image indicated by the Open Graph or Twitter meta tags.
 If neither of these is present, and you called the `GetImagesAsync` method, it will be set to the first image found.